 - Study up-to-date, biopsychosocial pain science that breaks down old beliefs around foot positions and movements – and how we incorrectly emphasize position over function

-What to Expect in our Foot Tutorial
+What to Expect in our Foot and Ankle Tutorial

 - Corrective and progressive exercise techniques for the toes, ankles, legs and hips